thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 01 January 2023
+### Daily Rundown on Monday, 02 January 2023

-- The average temperature today is 9.46˚C;
+- The average temperature today is 6.45˚C;
-- With highs of 9.56˚C and lows of 6.17˚C.
+- With highs of 6.76˚C and lows of 1.86˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->